Overactive Bladder (cont.)

 Race is not a risk factor for overactive bladder as it can affect people of all races.

-The symptoms of an overactive bladder include frequent urination, urgency of urination, nocturia (urinating in the middle of the night), and urge incontinence.
+The symptoms of an overactive bladder include frequent urination, urgency of urination, and nocturia (urinating in the middle of the night), with or without urge incontinence.
 Overactive bladder may cause significant social, psychological, occupational, domestic, physical, and sexual problems.
 Again, these symptoms should not be considered a normal part of aging.

 How is overactive bladder diagnosed?